How to become a volunteer for your community’s Youth Aid Panel

 If you would like to become a volunteer, please fill out the form below and you will be contacted within 48 business hours.

 To become a volunteer for the Youth Aid Panel program, we ask you come prepared with the following clearances: Criminal Background Check, Child Abuse Clearances, and an FBI Background check (Only if you have not lived in the state of PA for at least the last 10 consecutive years).
-More information on obtaining clearances can be found in this PDF: Background Checks/Clearances
+More information on obtaining clearances can be found in this PDF: Background Checks/Clearances *To note, any record will NOT hinder you from becoming a panelist so please answer honestly.

 *Having a record of any kind does not hinder your chances of becoming a panelist.
 All are welcome to apply.